3mdeb/openpower-coreboot-docs/devnotes/porting.md

 3. In the newly create partition called COREBOOT we put the coreboot CBFS without bootblock.

-> In the future mayeb we could leave the defaut layout and simply replace HBB
+> In the future maybe we could leave the defaut layout and simply replace HBB
 > with bootblock and HBI with coreboot without layout change.

 Let's see how openpower packages look like: